nicolashery/simply-shared-notes/docs/sql.md

 - Column: `public_id`
 - Unique constraint on `(space_id, public_id)`, composite index
 - Used in URLs, in combination with a Space's Access Token

+## Deleting members

+- Members can be deleted from a Space
+- When a Member is deleted, their references in other tables (`created_by` and `updated_by`) are set to `NULL`
+- Foreign keys that reference members use `ON DELETE SET NULL`
+- Application handles `NULL` values for these references and the UI displays "deleted member" instead of the member name (which is no longer available)

 ## Conventions